NetLogo/Time-Extension/README.md

 *time:create time-string*

 Reports a LogoTime created by parsing the *time-string* argument.
 A LogoTime is a custom data type included with this extension, used to store time in the form of a DATETIME, a DATE, or a DAY.
 All other primitives associated with this extension take one or more LogoTimes as as an argument.
 See the "Behavior" section above for more information on the behavior of LogoTime objects.
+The `time:create` primitive raises an error if time-string does not represent a real date or time, e.g., if the day exceeds the number of days in the month or the month is not between 1 and 12.
+Hours must have values 0-23, and minutes and seconds must be 0-59.
+Seconds with milliseconds must be between 0.000 and 59.999.

     ;; Create a datetime, a date, and a day let t-datetime time:create "2000-01-02 03:04:05.678"